datamade/usaddress/training/README.md

 If you've arrived at this step, it means that all of your new and old tests passed and your model is good to go.
 Fantastic!

 Now it's time to share your work.
 GitHub provides a powerful way of sharing code through the *pull request* feature (and has a [really nice guide](https://help.github.com/articles/creating-a-pull-request/) for first-timers explaining how it works).
 Open up a new pull request and give us a short description of what you changed: What address patterns did you fix?
 Where did you store your training data?
 How many new examples/tests did you add?
-The clearer your description of your work, the easier it will be for the DataMade team to determine whether it's ready to
+The clearer your description of your work, the easier it will be for the DataMade team to determine whether it's ready to go.

 If you made it this far, **great job!** We appreciate your dedication to making usaddress better for the whole community.
 Drop us a line on [GitHub](https://github.com/datamade) or on [Twitter](https://twitter.com/DataMadeCo) and let us know how you're using usaddress.

 Need help?
 ----------

 We want contributing to usaddress to be as painless as possible.
-If you run into problems following any of our documentation, feel free to [open an issue](https://github.com/datamade/usaddress/issues/new) describing your problem and the DataMade would be glad to help.
+If you run into problems following any of our documentation, feel free to [open an issue](https://github.com/datamade/usaddress/issues/new) describing your problem and the DataMade team would be glad to help.